CASE STUDY

 Reporter Services

-• Option to participate in the Non-Disclosure Campaign and the Science-Based Targets Campaign to allow investors to engage with companies.
+• Option to participate in the Non-Disclosure Campaign and the Science-Based Targets

 • Disclosure progress updates throughout the open disclosure period so companies can know how companies of interest are moving through the process.

-• Public acknowledgment for their commitment to engaging companies regarding their environmental-related challenges so investors can highlight their leadership.
+• Public acknowledgment for their commitment to engaging companies regarding their environmental-related challenges, so investors can highlight their leadership.

 Types of CDP memberships include supply chain, reporter services and investors